Madayi Kavu

 Thiruvarkadu Bhagavathi Temple (a.k.a.
-Madayi Kavu) is the mother temple of all Bhadrakali shrines of North Kerala.
+Madayi Kavu) is a famous temple dedicated to Bhadrakali in Kerala.
 The deity is the Fierce form of Bhadrakali.
 The Bhagavathy is addressed by tantrics in the vicinity as Tiruvarkkad Achchi due to this.
 The temple administration is Malabar Devaswom Board.
 The temple is a revered shrine of Chirakkal Royal Family and a shrine of Chirakkal devaswom before.
 The temple is situated in Madayi, Payangadi, hence prominently known as Madayi Kavu.